-The first project out of Aytwit's software research labs.
 Sometimes you want to ask someone a question or tell them a secret and you suspect or hope they're thinking the same thing, but it's uncomfortable to bring up.
-This is why Thoughter was created
+This is what Thoughter is for

-.
-For example let's say it's the holidays and a father and son had a fight a few years ago and haven't spoken since.
-The father pushes a thought to his son like "I miss you #reunite
+!
+For example let's say it's the holidays and you had a fight with a loved one a while back and haven't spoken since.
+You can push a thought like "I miss you #reunite

 wants to #reunite